th2-net/th2-data-services/documentation/api/events_tree.event_tree.md

 show() → None
 ```

-Prints the EventsTree as tree view.
+Prints the EventTree as tree view.

 For example: